TwentyFifthbam-SWE/Projects/README.md

 ---

 ### Completed Projects

-1. [Project Name] - Description - Status: ❌
-2. [Project Name] - Description - Status: ❌
-3. [Project Name] - Description - Status: ❌
+1. [Palindrome Checker] - to be able to check wether a word is the same  spell backwards as it is forwards  - Status: (work in progress)

    ...

 ---